 The Belgian was at his brilliant best as Chelsea were crowned champions of England once more, scoring 20 goals in all competitions to finish ahead of Tottenham’s Harry Kane and teammate John Terry in the voting.

-His 14 league goals were added to by another nine assists, Hazard scooping the Football Writers’ award alongside the PFA Player of the Year, adding to his PFA Young Player of the Year accolade won the previous season.
+His 14 league goals were added to by nine assists as Hazard scooped the Football Writers’ award alongside the PFA Player of the Year, adding to his PFA Young Player of the Year accolade won the previous season.

 Jamie Vardy – Leicester (2015/16)

-Leicester’s improbable title triumph seems just as implausible some four years later, the Foxes winning the first league title in their history despite being pre-season favourites to lose their Premier League status.
+Leicester’s improbable title triumph seems just as implausible years later, the Foxes winning the first league title in their history despite being pre-season favourites to lose their Premier League status.

 Claudio Ranieri’s side were fired by a prolific season from Jamie Vardy, the forward’s meteoric rise from the depths of non-league football reaching new heights as he was crowned as the Premier League’s finest player.